cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/critical-review.md

 - 1st version must be at least 1500 words long.
 Include MLA works cited list.
 - Proofread and edit your critical review; then, write a letter addressed to your workshop partners commenting on the state of your critical review.
-- Post your critical review and letter by 1pm.
+- Post your critical review and letter by 1 p.m.
 Post your critical review as a Word document (not a pdf or pages doc).
 - Bring three copies of your critical review and letter to class.

 ### Peer Review #2: Critical Review

-Guidelines for comments and workshop discussions of Critical Review
+Guidelines for comments and workshop discussions of critical review.

 Begin by reading your partners’ critical reviews for pleasure.
 Then, take a look at the list of questions provided on the next page and reread the reviews with these questions in mind.
 Write out your comments on your partners’ critical reviews (see list below).
 Use each question as the point of departure for a thoughtful response (“yes” and “no” answers are of little value to your partners).
 Your finished comments on each critical review should be at least 400 words long (not counting the questions themselves).
 When you are satisfied with what you have written, post your comments in the appropriate location for each of your partners.
 Be sure to include your name and the name of the essay’s author with your comments.